IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncNode.NodeToNode.Recieve.RollBackward
+### ChainSync.Remote.Receive.RollBackward

-***
-Tell the consumer to roll back to a given point on their chain.
+> Tell the consumer to roll back to a given point on their chain.
-The message also tells the consumer about the head point of the producer.
+>  The message also tells the consumer about the head point of the producer.
-***

 From current configuration: